Our Verdict: 9.9

 By default, ExpressVPN will automatically choose the most favorable protocol on your behalf.
 Usually this is OpenVPN over UDP.
 Users may also manually choose to connect with OpenVPN over TDP, L2TP/IPSec, PPTP, and SSTP.
 You can learn about each of these protocols using our cheat sheet, but OpenVPN is generally regarded as the best option.

 To make ExpressVPN as accessible and unintimidating as possible for novice users, it has cut out a few tweaks and features available on some more configurable rivals.
 Encryption levels are non-negotiable, for example; you can’t speed up the connection by sacrificing security.

-The latest update to the ExpressVPN app added a “network lock” feature that halts all internet traffic when the connection to the VPN drops.
+The latest update to the ExpressVPN desktop apps added a “network lock” feature that halts all internet traffic when the connection to the VPN drops.
 This prevents DNS leaks and effectively functions as a kill switch.
 Additionally, ExpressVPN forces all DNS requests over the IPv4 protocol instead of the less secure IPv6.